Ice cream vendor gets prison for selling drugs with treats

 Scala, 30, obtained the drugs with a prescription pad stolen by an accomplice from a Manhattan doctor's office.
 Through a network of more than two dozen runners, he was able to get nearly 43,000 oxycodone pills between July 2009 and June 2010, with a street value of $20 apiece, prosecutors said.

-Scala drove his Lickety Split truck through neighborhoods in Staten Island, selling ice cream to children while inviting adults into the back to buy pills.
+Scala drove his Lickety Split truck through neighbourhoods in Staten Island, selling ice cream to children while inviting adults into the back to buy pills.

 Recreational use of oxycodone, often known by the brand name OxyContin, produces an addictive, heroin-like high.